 Let Us Help You

 It’s comforting to know that if you have a child who needs a lot of care, you have the option of getting the medical care that they need at home.
-At Dakota Home Care, we know it’s important to be aware of the family’s goals and their concerns with the type of care needed for their special child.
+At Dakota Home Care, the preferred home care provider in Fargo and the surrounding areas, we know it’s important to be aware of the family’s goals and their concerns with the type of care needed for their special child.
 With open communication, we can make your goals our goals.
 We can include in our care what’s most important to you.
 Call us anytime at (701) 663-5373 for a free, in-home consultation.